razorcd/razorcd.github.io/_posts/2020-10-07-scaling-reactive-apis.md

 ## Solutions

-So it is clear that we need a solution to align input and output so `DataUpdatedEvents` have a clear way trough `partition - service instance - event stream listener`.
+So it is clear that we need a solution to align input and output so `DataUpdatedEvents` have a clear way through `partition - service instance - event stream listener`.

 *I have tested 3 possible solutions to find the optimal one:*

 ## #1 Quick Solution

 One quick solution would be to share the `DataUpdatedEvent` between all the `Service instances`, after the projection is updated.
-We don't know which Service Instance has the customer listener (request) but if we take each `DataUpdatedEvent` and do a fan-out to all the existing services, eventually the instance with the stream listener will get the event and send it trough.
+We don't know which Service Instance has the customer listener (request) but if we take each `DataUpdatedEvent` and do a fan-out to all the existing services, eventually the instance with the stream listener will get the event and send it through.

 In this case Customer1 `DataUpdatedEvent` would travel like this:
 ```